Submit a Feature Topic Proposal

 - If a Feature Topic proposal is accepted, the EiC schedules the FT for publication in an issue of ComMag.

 - Advertising the CFP is the responsibility of the GEs, who should not rely only on publishing the CFP in the Magazine and/or its website.
 Guest Editors must advertise the CFP per their proposal plan, through the IEEE Communication Society’s Technical Committees, mail lists, conference flyers, newsletters, and their own networks.
 They are responsible for informing potential authors about Manuscript Submission Policy.
+Ideally a minimum number of 50 high-quality submissions should be attracted.
+FTs which receive less than 20 submissions can be cancelled and manuscripts redirected to other existing tracks (Open Call and Series).

 - Guest Editors (GEs) should be aware of all ComMag policies/guidelines including Manuscript Submission Policy, Editors’ Policy, Reviewers’ Guidelines and Manuscript Publishing Guidelines.
 They MUST observe all these policies/guidelines and make timely deliverables.
 Failure to do so may result in cancellation of the FT at any time.